OmarDev1212/ExaminationSystem/README.md

-Your organization needs an Examination system according to the following business case:
-1. Design a Class to represent the Question Object, Question is consisting of:
-a.
-Header of the question
-b.
-Body of the question
-c.
-Mark
-2. System has two types of exams (Final and Practical)
-3. We want the application to accept different Question Types:
-For Final Exam:
-a.
-True or False
-b.
-MCQ (Choose one answer)
-For Practical Exam:
-a.
-MCQ
-Note: We need to define a Base Question class and every type as an inherited one.
-4. We need to define a class for the answers (AnswerId, AnswerText).
-5. Question is associated with an Array of answers and its right answer (Answers [ ] AnswerList) .
-6. Design a Base class Exam describe the common attributes concerning the exam:
-a.
-Time of exam
-b.
-Number of Questions
-c.
-Show Exam Functionality that its implementations will be different for each exam based on its type.
-7. Every Exam object is Associated to a Subject.
-Note: The Subject is a class that contains the following members:
-a.
-Subject Id.
-b.
-Subject Name.
-c.
-Exam of the subject.
-d.
-We need to implement functionality to create the exam of the subject.
-8- Practical Exam Shows the right answer after finishing the Exam.
-9- Final Exam Shows the Questions, Answers and Grade.
-10- In the Main you need to declare a subject object to create one type of exam.
+# Examination System Design

+This document outlines the business case and requirements for an Examination system for our organization.

+## System Requirements

+### 1. Question Class Design
+The Question object should consist of:
+- Header of the question
+- Body of the question
+- Mark

+### 2. Exam Types
+The system supports two types of exams:
+- Final Exam
+- Practical Exam

+### 3. Question Types
+Different question types for each exam:
+#### Final Exam:
+- True or False
+- MCQ (Multiple Choice Question - single answer)

+#### Practical Exam:
+- MCQ (Multiple Choice Question)

+*Note*: Implement a Base Question class with specific question types as inherited classes.

+### 4. Answer Class
+Define a class for answers containing:
+- AnswerId
+- AnswerText

+### 5. Question-Answer Relationship
+- Each Question is associated with:
+  - An array of answers (Answers[] AnswerList)
+  - Designation of the correct answer

+### 6. Base Exam Class
+Design a Base Exam class with common attributes:
+- Time of exam
+- Number of Questions
+- Show Exam Functionality (different implementation for each exam type)

+### 7. Subject Class
+Every Exam object is associated with a Subject class containing:
+- Subject Id
+- Subject Name
+- Exam of the subject
+- Functionality to create the subject's exam

+### 8. Practical Exam Features
+- Shows the right answer after exam completion

+### 9. Final Exam Features
+- Shows:
+  - Questions
+  - Answers
+  - Grade

+### 10. Main Implementation
+- Declare a subject object in Main
+- Create one type of exam using the subject object